EN TR

 Speed

-200 forms per hour on a single GPU.
+Around 200 forms per hour on a single GPU in our runs.
 That's a design space no human team could explore manually.

 04